 Click one of the links above to explore a specific subject area or read our most recent posts, as shown below.

 Neuroplasticity is critical to brain function.
 It’s so critical, that without it, you would die!
-Wow!
-That’s a surprising statement.…
+That’s a remarkable statement, and,…

-The Horror of Wildfires: Smoking out our Beautiful Brains
+The Horror of Wildfires: Smoking out our Brains

 The Surprising Connection Between Wildfire Smoke and Brain Health: What You Need to Know Wildfires are getting worse.
 Look at…

-The Remarkable Phenomena of Mad Cows, Knotted Nerves & Misfolded Proteins
+The Remarkable Story of Mad Cows, Knotted Nerves & Misfolded Proteins

 The Classic Case of Misfolded Proteins Did you know that misfolded proteins cause Mad Cow Disease?
 Strictly speaking, people don’t…